mschwieger/insiders-test/content/guides/macos-setup.md

+---
+description: My personal setup on macOS for development work.
+---

 # macOS Setup

 Originally I wrote this guide to remind myself how to setup my M1 Macbook the way I like it.
 A few friends and coworkers expressed interest in my setup, so I cleaned up the notes (a bit) and created this guide.
 You don't need to follow this guide completely, I encourage you to pick-and-choose the pieces you want to use and to tweak things to fit your needs.
 I also love to see how other people have setup their systems, so please share your configs!